SixArm/gpg-encrypt/README.md

     gpg -d example.txt.gpg

+## Related

+These commands are related:

+  * `gpg-encrypt`: encrypt a file using our best settings.

-Also see our `gpg-decrypt` command to decrypt a file using our best settings.
+  * `gpg-decrypt`: decrypt a file using our best settings.

+  * `gpg-decrypt-solo`: decrypt a file using our best settings, with no agent.

 ## Settings